sandstorm-org/sandstorm-website/_posts/2023-11-14-osm-on-sandstorm.md

 authorUrl: https://github.com/orblivion
 ---

-*My name is [Dan](https://danielkrol.com).
+*Hi, my name is [Dan](https://danielkrol.com).
 This is my first time posting on the Sandstorm blog.
 I learned about Sandstorm almost a decade ago.
 I was interested in resiliency and was looking at easy self-hosting solutions.
 I thought it would be really cool to run Sandstorm "off the grid", even on a mesh network.
 We have a lot of applications easy to install, but I thought it would be cool to bring easy hosting of Wikipedia and other open data to Sandstorm, so I packaged an application called Kiwix(link to app market) (which is an awesome project [in its own right](https://kiwix.org)).*

 *As I was wrapping up with that, I decided that some day I would do the same for [OpenStreetMap](https://openstreetmap.org).
 But unlike with Kiwix, I needed to create a new application.
 Years later, here we are.*